-Airways, BARNZ and Auckland Airport have completed that investigation and believe that a second SMART Approach flight path from the south to Runway 23L (known as Orange T23) should be trialled.
+Airways, BARNZ and Auckland Airport have completed that investigation and believe that a second SMART Approach flight path from the south to Runway 23L, known as Orange S23, should be trialled.
+The trial of the Orange S23 SMART Approach flight path should commence from March 2019.